 and Chief Executive Officer

-Norcross has overseen significant growth of the company’s product portfolio and global footprint with a client-focused approach to the business.
-In addition to playing a critical role in the company’s acquisition and integration of Metavante Technologies, Inc., Norcross was heavily involved in the merger with Certegy and the acquisitions of over 15 companies including Aurum Technology, BankWare, InterCept and eFunds.
+Using a client-focused approach, Norcross has overseen significant growth of FIS’ product portfolio and global footprint.
+He was critical to the company’s acquisition and integration of Metavante Technologies, Inc., and was heavily involved in FIS’ merger with Certegy and its acquisitions of a large number of companies, including Aurum Technology, BankWare, InterCept and eFunds.

 Norcross holds a bachelor’s degree in business administration from the University of Arkansas.

 Chief Financial Officer